science-digital/sd-integration-tool-template/README.md

 2025-05-28T16:24:14+1000 INFO (uvicorn.error): Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-In a separate terminal, call the service via `make test-local` or if you are comfertable you can use your favorite http
+In a separate terminal, call the service via `make test-local` or if you are comfortable you can use your favourite http
 testing tool:
 _TODO: Replace this step.
 Remove the need for make as a dependency, replace with Python (since its already a dependency)._
-_For now you will also need to make sure that you haev `make` installed as a dependency on your system._
+_For now you will also need to make sure that you have `make` installed as a dependency on your system._
 ```
 $ make test-local
 # Expect: